E3SM-Project/gdess/README.md

 **Model Output - E3SM**
   - E3SM outputs do not need to be available to run recipes that compare Globalview+ and CMIP6 data.
-  - For parsing and running demo notebooks, one must have access to model output history as NetCDF file(s).
+  - For parsing and running recipes from E3SM Collection, one must have access to model output history as NetCDF file(s), and a script for post-processing E3SM output is provided in `co2_diag/bin/`.

 ## Getting started